LNER Gresley Classes A1 and A3: Early improvements

-At the 1925 British Empire Exhibition, Flying Scotsman was again exhibited; but this time, the GWR sent Pendennis Castle.
+Most of the locomotives built as class A1 (and all of those built later as class A3: see below) had vacuum brakes for both locomotive and train.
+However, the LNER had inherited a substantial number of Westinghouse-braked coaches, mainly from the NER, and it was necessary to provide some locomotives that were able to work trains formed of these coaches.
+Accordingly, fifteen (nos.
+2568–82) of the forty A1s ordered by the LNER in 1923 had both Westinghouse and vacuum equipment for the train brakes, and on these the locomotive brakes were also Westinghouse.
+In 1928, the LNER decided to standardise on the vacuum brake, and as the number of Westinghouse-braked coaches subsequently decreased, the need for Westinghouse-fitted locomotives also fell.
+The fifteen A1s with Westinghouse brakes were converted to vacuum brakes between 1933 and 1935.

 Class A3

-The outcome of the various experiments and modifications made to the A1s in the late 1920s was a new Class A3 "Super Pacific", the first example of which was number 2743 Felstead.
-This locomotive appeared in August 1928 with 220 psi (1.52 MPa) boiler, 19-inch (483 mm) cylinders, increased superheat, long-travel valves, improved lubrication and modified weight distribution.
-Another new development was the changeover from right- to left-hand drive, less convenient for a right-handed fireman, but more so for sighting signals, resulting in the modification of all earlier locomotives.
+The outcome of the various experiments and modifications made to the A1s in the late 1920s was a new Class A3 "Super Pacific", the first example of which was 2743 Felstead.
+This locomotive appeared in August 1928 with a 220 psi (1.52 MPa) boiler, 19-inch (483 mm) cylinders, increased superheat, long-travel valves, improved lubrication and modified weight distribution.
+Another new development was the changeover from right to left-hand drive, less convenient for a right-handed fireman, but more convenient for sighting signals, resulting in the modification of all earlier locomotives.

-Twenty-seven A3s were built from new, until 1935, with little variation except for a new type of boiler with a "banjo dome", an oval steam collector that was placed on top of the rear boiler ring.
-The first banjo dome was hidden beneath the casing of Cock o' the North of 1934; it was subsequently used in the A4 streamliners.
-The last nine A3 Pacifics were constructed with the device in 1935, and it became a standard fitting on all LNER large, wide-firebox boilers that were applied to new locomotives until 1949.
+Twenty-seven A3s were built from new, with little variation, except for a new type of boiler with a "banjo dome", an oval steam collector that was placed on top of the rear boiler ring.
+The first banjo dome was hidden beneath the casing of Cock o' the North of 1934; and was subsequently used in the A4 streamliners.
+The last nine A3 Pacifics were constructed with the device in 1935, and it became a standard fitting on all LNER large, wide-firebox boilers that were applied to new locomotives until 1949, except for a short period while Edward Thompson was CME.
+The banjo dome was one of the Gresley features he disliked.
 It was also applied to replacement boilers on the A3s.

 Although all of the original Class A1 locomotives were eventually rebuilt to Class A3 specifications, it was a drawn-out process that lasted until 1949; 60068 Sir Visto was the last locomotive to be converted.
-The changeover to left-hand drive took longer, and continued into the Fifties.
+The changeover to left-hand drive took longer, and continued into the 1950s.

 Further experiments

 Despite having settled on a new standard type, Gresley continued to experiment on individual locomotives, in one of which experiments ACFI feedwater heaters were installed in A1 2576 The White Knight and A3 2580 Shotover.
-However, on the Pacifics the increase in efficiency was deemed insufficient and the apparatus was eventually removed.
-In 1935, number 2544 Lemberg received Trofimoff piston valves of an ingenious design with automatically varying steam passages.
+However, the increase in efficiency was deemed insufficient and the apparatus was eventually removed.
+In 1935, 2544 Lemberg received Trofimoff piston valves of a design with automatically varying steam passages.